AI isn’t here to replace your agency.

 You can also use this to write client-facing test recaps or internal debriefs.

-10. Use AI to detect churn risk and pre-trigger winbacks
+10. How can AI detect churn risk and trigger winback emails?

 - Fewer opens